Let’s end this crazy year with a quick story about life…

 She rolls over and kisses her husband on the cheek and ruffles his hair until his eyelids begin to flutter.
 He opens his eyes and looks at her, totally confused.
 There’s a spark in her eyes he hasn’t seen in a long while—a spark that he thought had died with her youth on the day of the accident.
 “I love you so much,” she says.
 “I’ve missed you,” he replies softly as he kisses her lips.
-“Merry Christmas, and welcome back.”
+“Happy New Year, and welcome back.”

 Our Stories . . .
-This Time of Year
+After a Hard Year

 The woman in the story above is a close friend.
 Her name is Wendy, and I’m happy to say she’s alive and well, and not nearly as “old” as she once was.
-With that said, however, Angel and I know many beautiful souls just like her who are still desperately struggling.
-We speak with them every single day.
-And many of them tell us that this time of the year is the hardest.
+With that said, however, Angel and I know many beautiful souls just like her who are still desperately struggling in these final moments of 2020.
+We’ve been speaking with them every single day.

 Through a decade of coaching sessions, course trainings, heartfelt conversations, and live annual seminars, Angel and I have learned a lot about the human condition and the stories we hold on to and recite to ourselves.
-And, for so many of us, the holiday season is when it all comes to a head.
+And, for so many of us, the end of the year is when it all comes to a head.
 We spend the final days of the year off from work and school, reflecting on the state of our lives.
-It’s not all bad, of course, but even when times are generally good, our minds have a tendency to drift back to (perhaps less intense) personal versions of Wendy’s accident on that dark mountain highway.
+It’s not all bad of course, but even when times are generally good our minds have a tendency to drift back to (perhaps less intense) personal versions of Wendy’s accident on that dark mountain highway.

 Keeping things in perspective.
-We proactively feed ourselves the right reminders to ease our aching minds and redirect our energy effectively.
-We challenge you to remind yourself, too.
-End your year right and kick off 2020 with these important notes to self . . .
+We proactively feed ourselves the right reminders—our year-end mantras—to ease our aching minds and redirect our energy effectively.
+We challenge you to remind yourself, too . . .

 Don’t be scared to let someone special in when you’re in a dark place.
 You know who this person is.
 Don’t expect them to solve your problems; just allow them to face your problems with you.
-Give them permission to stand beside you.
+Give them permission to stand beside you (even if it’s virtually via FaceTime or Zoom).
 They won’t necessarily be able to pull you out of the dark place you’re in, but the light that spills in when they enter will at least show you which way the door is.

 Above all, the important thing to remember is that you don’t have to face hard times by yourself.
 No matter how bizarre or embarrassed or pathetic you feel about our own situation, there is someone in your life who has dealt with similar emotions and who wants to help you.
 When you hear yourself say, “I am alone,” it’s just your mind trying to sell you a lie.
-Don’t buy it!
-Turn to those who love you and let them in, even if there’s nothing to say.
+Don’t believe it!
+You are NOT alone.

 Life often leads us on journeys we would never go on if it were up to us.
 Don’t be afraid.
 Have faith.
 Believe.
 Believe in yourself through hard times.
 Believe in your capacity to heal.
 Believe that the answers are out there waiting.
 Believe that life will surprise you again and again.
 Believe that the journey is the destination.
 Believe that it’s all worth your while.